 We all know chemicals are bad, yet most of us reach for them without batting an eye when it comes time to clean our house.
-But there are other, more natural ways of cleaning your home that are safer and just as effective.
+But there are other, more natural ways of cleaning your home that is safer and just as effective.

 One of those is by using steam to clean.
-Vapor steam cleaners use high temperatures and low moisture levels to clean, deodorize and sanitize.
-The other benefit of using steam to clean is that it has the ability to penetrate materials to kill mold, viruses and even dust mites.
+Vapor steam cleaners use high temperatures and low moisture levels to clean, deodorize, and sanitize.
+The other benefit of using steam to clean is that it has the ability to penetrate materials to kill mold, viruses, and even dust mites.
 Not only is this method safer, but it is also actually more beneficial as well.

 When Life Hands You Lemons – Clean With Them!